Best Prime Day 2020 Alexa deals: Show 5, Echo Auto and Echo Dot for Kids see big discounts

 - Look for discounts on competitors and preorders.
 Google's Nest Audio might see some discounts around Prime Day to compete with Amazon's products.
 In addition, Amazon's newest speakers are open for preorder now, and those devices might see some reductions in price ahead of shipping later this month.
 The Echo Show 10 isn't available for preorder yet, but I wouldn't be surprised to see preorders open with a promotional price, so keep an eye on that product page.

-Discuss: Best Prime Day 2020 Alexa deals: Show 5, Echo Auto and Echo Dot for Kids see big discounts
+Discuss: Best Prime Day 2020 Echo deals: Show 5, Echo Auto and Echo Dot for Kids see big discounts

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.